emasquil/ppo/README.md

 This repository provides a clean code of the PPO algorithm using [JAX](https://github.com/google/jax) and [Haiku](https://github.com/deepmind/dm-haiku).

-Interested readers can have a look to our [report](./report.pdf) that goes deep into the details.
+Interested readers can have a look to our [report](./report.pdf) that goes deeper into the details.

 ## Environments
 ### Continuous